Indiana Jones turns 40: Raiders of the Lost Ark villain didn't expect a legendary franchise

 After checking out Raiders in 4K for the first time, I chatted to the 78-year-old Freeman over the phone about his experience playing the series' first villain four decades ago.
 Here's a transcript of the interview, edited for clarity.

-I just watched Raiders of the Lost Ark again, and I've lost count of the number of times I've seen it before.
+I just watched Raiders of the Lost Ark again, and I've lost count of the number of times I've seen it.
 Why do I always get sucked right back in?
 What makes it so engaging?

 Freeman: There are so many good jokes in the script and a great deal of humor in the storytelling -- the whole shorthand of the plane going across the map.
 You don't say "Oh, that's ridiculous," you take it all in.
 It's such fun.